 A minimum of 3 weeks will be given to teams to provide required information for meets they wish to bid on.

-The program committee will work to have all interested teams host meets throughout the year.
+The program committee will work to have all interested teams that bid on meets host throughout the year.

 All teams bidding on meets are expected to be Safe Sport Recognized (SSRP) at the time of bidding or commit to be SSRP by the time of the meet.
 A fine will be levied if a team does not follow-up thru with the commitment to be SSRP within 45 days of meet completion.